tjintranet/MPI-Picklist-XML-Creator/README.md

 #### Step 1: Prepare Your CSV Data
 - Create a CSV file with Master IDs in **column D** (4th column)
+- Include print quantities in **column B** (2nd column)
 - First row should be headers (will be automatically skipped)
 - Save the file in CSV format (.csv)

 #### Step 2: Upload & Process
 - Upload your CSV file using drag & drop or the file browser
-- The application automatically detects Master IDs in column D and processes the data
+- The application automatically detects Master IDs in column D and quantities in column B
-- View the search results grouped by paper type and summary statistics
+- View the search results grouped by paper type with summary statistics

 #### Step 3: Download Complete Report
 - Click "Download PDF" to generate and download the results